Section 1: Introduction

 Improved Focus: Practicing mindfulness and meditation has been shown repeatedly to improve our ability to sustain attention and decrease external and internal distractions.
 Researchers from Harvard Medical School found that a meditation program led to changes in brain regions involving learning and working memory capacity.

-Improved Mood: The consistent practice of mindfulness meditation can also have a notable beneficial impact on our overall mood, including reducing severe depression and anxiety.
+Improved Mood: The consistent practice of mindfulness in the workplace through meditation would have a notable impact in lifting your employees' mood, including reducing severe depression and anxiety.
 A study from Boston University has shown that mindfulness and meditation-based programs lead to significant reductions in clinical levels of anxiety and depression across a range of conditions and an increase in patience and positivity.
 A daily practice can help to carry this optimism into the workplace and boost satisfaction.

 Meditation = Less Stress: Stress has been linked to a wide range of medical problems, including hypertension, heart disease, substance abuse, anxiety, and depression.
 A study done at Stanford University School of Medicine shows that those who practice mindfulness meditation display a reduction in stress-related symptoms, and report increases in their sense of control in their lives.
 For instance, mindfulness meditation can produce a 30% reduction in symptoms of stress among those with a serious illness.